Teyras/ConfigMapper/doc/design.md

 options in the configuration files.
 The `ConstantAlias` annotation facilitates that.

+## The relaxed loading mode

+Fields that don't have any declaration cannot be mapped to class attributes.
+The library provides the `UndeclaredOptions` annotation that allows storing undeclared options as a key-value map in the annotated field.
+Because the type of these options is unknown, their values are stored as strings.

 # The `ConfigMapper` class

 The `load` and `save` methods work with a tree structure based on the